 Inevitably, when capable performers vie for the same prize or orchestra seat, the spontaneous side of music performance combines with the subjective nature of evaluation to cook up a stew of unpredictability.

-One of the keys to excelling at auditions and contests is to pledge to accept the results, regardless of whether you think they’re apt or odd.
+One of the keys to excelling at auditions and contests is to accept the results, regardless of whether you think they’re apt or odd.

 Another key is to approach an event with a broad-based career plan, a growth mindset, and a solid sense of self so that the stakes don’t assume inflated importance.